 A future for lagging regions: Fostering the implementation of spatial strategies

-The project action supports selected pilot regions in Germany and Europe in securing services of general interest, testing new tools, fostering intermunicipal cooperation and will thus strenghten the implamentation of spatial strategies.
+The project supports selected pilot regions in securing services of general interest, testing new tools, fostering intermunicipal cooperation and will thus strenghten the implementation of territorial strategies.

-The pilot action focuses on sparsely populated areas with limited access to public services.
-Small municipalities, counties and planning associations exchange information across Europe on specific local and regional activities – for example in the areas of service provision and digitisation.
+Small municipalities, counties and planning associations exchange information across Europe on specific local and regional activities – for example in the areas of strategy processes and digitisation.
 Through that, a more effective linkage of regional and sectoral planning is tested.

 Rationale & link to Territorial Agenda